Azkellas/mesh_to_sdf/mesh_to_sdf/README.md

 - [`SignMethod::Normal`]: uses the normals of the triangles to estimate the sign by doing a dot product with the direction of the query point.
     It works for non-watertight meshes but might leak negative distances outside the mesh.

-Both methods have roughly the same performances, depending on the acceleration structure used for generic queries.
+Using `Raycast` is slower than `Normal` but gives better results.
+Performances depends on the triangle count and method used.
+On big dataset, `Raycast` is 5-10% slower for grid generation and rtree based methods.
+On smaller dataset, the difference can be worse depending on whether the query is triangle intensive or query point intensive.
+For bvh the difference is negligible between the two methods.

 ---

 ##### Acceleration structures

 For generic queries, you can use acceleration structures to speed up the computation.
 - [`AccelerationMethod::None`]: no acceleration structure.
 This is the slowest method but requires no extra memory.
+Scales really poorly.
 - [`AccelerationMethod::Bvh`]: Bounding Volume Hierarchy.
 Accepts a `SignMethod`.
 - [`AccelerationMethod::Rtree`]: R-tree.
-Only compatible with `SignMethod::Normal`.
+Uses `SignMethod::Normal`.
 The fastest method assuming you have more than a couple thousands of queries.
-- [`AccelerationMethod::RtreeBvh`] (default): Uses R-tree for nearest neighbor search and Bvh for raycasting.
+- [`AccelerationMethod::RtreeBvh`] (default): Uses R-tree for nearest neighbor search and Bvh for `SignMethod::Raycast`.
+5-10% slower than `Rtree` on big datasets.

 If your mesh is watertight and you have more than a thousand queries/triangles, you should use `AccelerationMethod::RtreeBvh` for best performances.
 If it's not watertight, you can use `AccelerationMethod::Rtree` instead.

-`Rtree` methods are ~4x faster than `Bvh` methods for big enough data. `AccelerationMethod::None` scales really poorly and should be avoided unless for small datasets or if you're really tight on memory.
+`Rtree` methods are 3-4x faster than `Bvh` methods for big enough data.
+On small meshes, the difference is negligible.
+`AccelerationMethod::None` scales really poorly and should be avoided unless for small datasets or if you're really tight on memory.

 ---